 Pick out those top cleaning tasks that are most important to you – for your health, sanity and happiness and make those your priorities.

-Also read: 5 Suggestions for Moms: How to be More Productive at Home
+Also read: 5 Ways for Moms to Be More Productive at Home

 My must-do daily cleaning tasks are based around what’s most important to me.

 With four kids, we have to stay on top of dishes or there are no dishes to eat off the next day.
 By sweeping each night, I won’t be walking on crumbs the next morning (my biggest pet peeve!) and that’s less dirt/food being tracked into other rooms.

 And having a tidy living room before bed just calms my nerves, somehow.